Dima-salang/athena-lms/to-do.md

 DECEMBER 16, 2025
 - implement not being able to take the test if the test has already been submitted - DONE
-- implement submissions and grades for the student dashboard
+- implement submissions and grades for the student dashboard - DONE
 - implement being able to set the grade for the submission view for the teacher - DONE
 - implement being able to set the grade for the essay in the submission view for the teacher - DONE
 - implement being able to set the grade for every question for the teacher - DONE